One of my first questions when screening a new candidate is, "Can you give me a two-minute overview on you?"

-I include the words “two minute” for an elevator pitch because most people need a time frame.
-I think it helps give the impression that the ‘story’ I am asking for should be succinct, short, and to the point.
+I include “two minute” for an elevator pitch because most people need a time frame.
+It helps give the impression that the story I am asking for should be short and succinct.
 I don’t specify “professional background” because I’m curious to see how you respond.

 I’m definitely not asking about your romantic history, so let’s just agree-to-agree that— at least in this professional setting — you (as a person) and you (as in your work history) are one in the same.

 - Ramble On: Long, rambling, high in detail, low in focus, and uncomfortably hazy in end point.
 You lost me somewhere between where you were born, your first job in high school and your latest management philosophy.
 I am still not sure what’s important and what’s not.